Eccentrichealerbuilds/MONAD-POKER/README.md

 - Every shuffle is requested on the blockchain and returned as a verifiable result.
 - No secret servers.
 No hidden code.
 Anyone can audit the deal later.

-## How a hand works (in plain English)
+## How a hand works
 1. The host clicks “Start Game.”
-2. The game asks the blockchain for a shuffle (small network fee).
+2. The game uses the host wallet to request shuffle onchain
-3. You’ll see a wallet pop‑up to approve.
-Tap “Approve.”
+3. deck is generated from entripy
 4. A few seconds later, the deck arrives from Pyth Entropy.
 5. Cards are dealt.
 Play your hand like normal poker.
 6. Winners are recorded and the leaderboard updates.